Chengdu J-20: Political

-The first test flight coincided with a visit by United States Secretary of Defense Robert Gates to China, and was initially interpreted by the Pentagon as a possible signal to the visiting US delegation.
-Speaking to reporters in Beijing, secretary Gates said, "I asked President Hu about it directly, and he said that the test had absolutely nothing to do with my visit and there had been a pre-planned test."
-Hu seemed surprised by Gates' inquiry.
-Abraham M. Denmark of the Center for New American Security in Washington, along with Michael Swaine, an expert on the PLA and United States–China military relations, explained that senior officials are not involved in the day-to-day management of aircraft development and were unaware of the test.
+The first test flight coincided with a visit by United States Secretary of Defense Robert Gates to China.
+The tests were reportedly suspected by the Pentagon to be a possible signal to the visiting US delegation by the Chinese military.
+Speaking to reporters in Beijing, secretary Gates said, "I asked President Hu about it directly, and he said that the test had absolutely nothing to do with my visit and there had been a pre-planned test.", noting that Hu appeared surprised at his inquiry.
+Michael Swaine, an expert on the PLA and United States–China military relations, said that "At the very least, it's possible, and some would argue it's quite possible that senior officials in the leadership did not know that this flight test would occur on this precise day".
+Abraham M. Denmark, of the Center for New American Security in Washington, noted that, while “China must be aware of the political signal being sent by these tests," Hu would likely have been unaware.
+Chinese state media reportedly quoted unnamed Defense Ministry officials as saying that the tests were "not targeted at any country or any specific objectives", while an essay on China's Defense Ministry urged the United States to "stop pointing fingers at the J-20" and criticized its deployment of naval and air forces around China as being a greater threat to peace.